SapitoSucio/dirty-user-guides/guides/installing/custom-tittle.md

 On your `System Folder`, open up `achievement_list_EN.lub` file.

-Here you have to declare the new achievement
+Here we will declare a new achievement with the ID of `250000`

 ```lua hl_lines="15-30"
 [240020] = {